R1V3RJ1s/R1V3RJ1s.github.io/source/_posts/Installing-gcc-without-root-privilege-in-CentOS.md

 Sometimes one may find the version of the default gcc on CentOS might be out of date.
 However, without root privelige, the installation of the gcc will be painful.

 <!-- more -->
-### Download, Configure, Build and Install
+### Main Steps

 First, you need to download the source from a gcc mirror.
 For instance, you can go [here](http://www.netgull.com/gcc/releases/) and choose a gcc version whatever you like.
 I would recommend [gcc-7.4.0](http://www.netgull.com/gcc/releases/gcc-7.4.0/) (released 2018-12-06) since it supoorts most common C++ standards.
 After donwloading the source, unpack it, and cd into the directory where your version of gcc was unpacked.
 Then, enter the following commands.
 You might have to replace all instances of gcc-7.4.0 with your gcc version.
-Also, this script will install gcc in your ~/software directory.
+Also, this script will install gcc in your `~/software` directory.
 If you want it installed somewhere else, change the prefix option accordingly.
-The make command could take around 3 hours, but you can use the parameter -j[n] to allow multiprocessing.
-With -j60 it will take less than half hour.
+The whole step may take around 4 hours but you can allow multiprocessing in the building steps to shorten the duration.

 ```sh
 $ cd $HOME # pwd: ~